Prioritized Repairing and Consistent Query Answering in Relational Databases: Preliminaries

 A hyperedge connecting exactly two nodes is called simply an edge and a hypergraph having only edges is called a graph.
 Similarly, we define the conflict graph.
 The conflict graph for the instance in Example~\ref{ex:repairs} is in Figure~\ref{fig:conflict-hypergraph}.

-The conflict hypergraph is also a compact representation of all repairs as we recall the following fact. \begin{proposition}[\cite{ABCHRS03,ChMa04}] A {\em maximal independent set} of $\mathcal{G}(I,F)$ is any maximal set of vertices that contains no hyperedge.
-Any maximal independent set is a repair of $I$ w.r.t. $F$ and vice versa. \end{proposition} We recall that when handling only one key dependency (per relation name), the conflict graph is a union of pairwise disjoint cliques and every repair consists of exactly one element from each clique~\cite{ABCHRS03}.
+The conflict hypergraph is also a compact representation of all repairs as we recall the following fact. \begin{proposition}[\cite{ABCHRS03,ChMa04}] A \emph{maximal independent set} of $\mathcal{G}(I,F)$ is any maximal set of vertices that contains no hyperedge.
+Any maximal independent set is a repair of $I$ w.r.t.\ $F$ and vice versa. \end{proposition} We recall that for only one key dependency (per relation name), the conflict graph is a union of pairwise disjoint cliques and every repair consists of exactly one element from each clique~\cite{ABCHRS03}.
 To generalize this observation to FDs we assume only one relation name $R$ and one functional dependency $R : X\rightarrow Y$.
-Now, given an instance $I$, an {\em $X$-cluster} is the set of all facts (of $R$) in $I$ that have the same attribute value in $X$, and similarly, an {\em $(X,Y)$-cluster} is the set of all facts (of $R$) in $I$ that have the same attribute value in $X$ and $Y$.
+Now, given an instance $I$, an \emph{$X$-cluster} is the set of all facts (of $R$) in $I$ that have the same attribute value in $X$, and similarly, an \emph{$(X,Y)$-cluster} is the set of all facts (of $R$) in $I$ that have the same attribute value in $X$ and $Y$.
 Clearly, an $X$-cluster is a union of all $(X,Y)$-clusters with the same attribute value in $X$.
 We recall that every repair contains exactly one $(X,Y)$-cluster from each $X$-cluster.
-We also remark that conflicts are present only inside an $X$-cluster and two facts from the same $X$-cluster form a conflict if and only if they belong to different $(X,Y)$-clusters.
+We also remark that conflicts are present only inside an $X$-cluster and two facts from the same $X$-cluster form a conflict if and only if they belong to different $(X,Y)$-clusters. \begin{example} Consider the database schema consisting of exactly one relation name $R(A,B,C)$ and the FD $R:A\rightarrow B$.
+Take the following database instance